National Disability Voter Registration Week

 Collect Your Data!

-An important part of building our political power is collecting data and building lists to show that there are many people with disabilities who are registered and plan to vote.
+An important part of building our political power is collecting data and building lists to show that there are millions of people with disabilities who are registered and plan to vote.
 In 2016, Rutgers University estimated that 35.4 million people with disabilities are eligible to vote – this number increases to 62.7 million eligible voters, 25% of the total electorate, when we include family members of people with disabilities.
 We need your help to collect data and show the impact of our efforts.
 Please use the National Disability Voter Registration Week Reporting Form to record the number of people you register during National Disability Voter Registration Week.

 Additional Ways to Participate in National Disability Voter Registration Week